 13. Service provider / Responsible body / Contact details / Objection / Revocation of consent

-The service provider in accordance with § 13 Telemediengesetz (TMG) and responsible body in accordance with the DSGVO, other data protection legislation applicable in the member states of the European Union and other regulations of a data protection nature is:
+The service provider in accordance with § 13 Telemediengesetz (TMG) and responsible body in accordance with the GDPR, other data protection legislation applicable in the member states of the European Union and other regulations of a data protection nature is:

-All requests for information, correction and deletion, as well as objections and revocations of consent, the exercise of the right of limitation of processing or the right of data portability as well as comments and questions from users relating to data protection should be addressed to the head office or should be sent by email to the following email address: info(at)platin-publishing.com.
+All requests for information, correction and deletion, as well as objections and revocations of consent, the exercise of the right of limitation of processing or the right of data portability as well as comments and questions from users relating to data protection should be addressed to the head office or should be sent by email to the following email address: qualitaet(at)markenritter.de.

 14. Data protection supervisory authority and right of complaint